Coherent sheaves and quantum Coulomb branches II: quiver gauge theories and knot homology: Proofs from Sections and

 for any such pair, the RT central charge with respect to $C_0$ for $\mathbb{B}_{C,C_0}(M)$ is the same as this charge for $M$ with respect to $C$.
 This establishes the analog of Lemma \ref{lem:Z-match} for the RT central charge, and thus taking limit as in Lemma \ref{lem:RT-charge} gives the desired result. \end{proof} Before proving Theorem \ref{thm:real-variation}, we need to establish some facts about the relationship of Gelfand-Kirillov dimension and Gelfand-Tsetlin modules, that is, modules locally finite under the ring $S_1^W$.

 Let us just remind the reader of a few facts: the ring ${S}_1$ is a polynomial ring generated by variables $z_{i,k}$ for $k=1,\dots, v_k$.
 Thus, a maximal ideal of this ring is described by choosing scalars $a_{i,k}\in \C$, and a maximal ideal in $S_1^W$ corresponds to an orbit under $W$.
 There is a natural notion of equivalence of maximal ideals: consider the left-hand sides of (\ref{eq:unroll-matter1}--\ref{eq:unroll-matter2}) as linear functions; we will call these the {\bf matter functions}. \begin{definition} We say that $\Ba,\Ba'$ are equivalent if $\Ba-\Ba'\in \prod_{i\in \quiver} \Z^{v_i}$ and there is {\em no} matter function $f$ such that $f(\Ba)\in \Z_{>0} $ and $f(\Ba')\in \Z_{\leq 0}$. \end{definition} Note, in particular, (Weil) generically, none of these functions will have integer values, and if this is the case, $\Ba$ will be equivalent to any ideal that has integral difference from it.
+There is another equivalence relation on maximal ideals which relates $\Ba,\Ba'$ if the weight spaces $\Wei_{\Ba}(M)$ and $\Wei_{\Ba'}(M)$ are naturally isomorphic as functors.
+The equivalence classes of this relation are often called {\bf clans}.
 By \cite[Lem.
-4.15]{WebGT}, we have that: \begin{lemma} Assume that $\Ba,\Ba'$ define equivalent maximal ideals in the sense above.
-For any Gelfand-Tsetlin module $M$ over $\EuScript{A}_{\phi}^{\operatorname{sph}, \C}$, the weight spaces $\Wei_{\Ba}(M)$ and $\Wei_{\Ba'}(M)$ are naturally isomorphic. \end{lemma} This follows by the same logic as \cite[Prop.
+4.15]{WebGT}, we have that: \begin{lemma} If $\Ba,\Ba'$ define equivalent maximal ideals in the sense above, then they lie in the same clan. \end{lemma} This follows by the same logic as \cite[Prop.
 5.4]{WebGT}, though that result is only stated in a special case.

 Recall that the support $\supp(M)$ of a Gelfand-Tsetlin module $M$ is defined by